-Students admitted to one of the BA/MA Teacher Education programs can, with careful planning, earn both degrees in a shortened time and at less cost than is normally the case.
+Students (both US citizens and international students) admitted to one of the BA/MA Teacher Education programs can, with careful planning, earn both degrees in a shortened time and at less cost than is normally the case.
 These programs combine the benefits of a broad liberal arts education at the undergraduate level with a professional education at the graduate level.

 All dual-degree programs qualify graduates for initial certification as a teacher in grades 7 through 12 in New York State.

 - BA History/MA Teaching Social Studies, Grades 7-12